dpla/ingest-wikimedia/README.md

 # end-to-end process

-There are three high level steps for uploading image to Wikimedia
+There are three steps for uploading images to Wikimedia.

 - ingestion3 Wikimedia export
 - ingest-wikimedia download